bluehackrafestefano/Azure_Capstone_Project/README.md

 ### Edit Azure Monitoring Dashboard

 We've pinned some panels to the dashboard before.
-View and edit those to have a - nice looking and easy to monitor resoruces - dashboard.
+View and edit those to have a - nice looking and easy to monitor resources - dashboard.

 1. Go to **Azure Portal** home page left side menu **Dashboard** and select your dashboard.
 2. Modify the panels here.